bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 52°
-- Rain
+- Cloudy
-- 91% humidity
+- 92% humidity
-- 13 mph wind
+- 15 mph wind
 - 100% cloud cover
 - 33 AQI 🟩
 - 0.23 inches of rain in the past 24 hours